 Higher price is not synonymous with more powerful protection, it really has very little bearing on how strongly the protector reduces noise levels.
 For example, the E-A-R Push-In plug will knock about 38dB off the noise and are around 58p per pair, while the Flare Audio ISOLATE Pro plugs are actually a little weaker so offer slightly less protection and knock about 36dB off but cost £50 a pair.
 Both are reusable.
 Paying £50 gets you a lower level of protection than paying 58p.
 Flare ISOLATE plugs just have better marketing to justify their price.

 So, if price isn't good enough, you then need to have some means of deciding if hearing protection is good enough.
 Think of these three methods as 'OK', 'bit better and not too shabby', and 'the mutt's nuts'.

 SNR is a bit like holding a wet finger up in the air to decide if it is windy, HML is better, while octave band measurements are the other end of the scale with a fancy all-singing spinning anemometer thing giving you exact wind speeds.

 To be clear, all are compliant with the Noise Regs., just that some are better than others.

-I'll cover each of these in their own page linked over there on the upper left as they can take a little bit of explaining, so have a gander at the menu and click away to your heart's content.
+I'll cover each of these in their own page as they can take a little bit of explaining, so have a gander at the menu and click away to your heart's content.
 (Although let's face it, your heart is probably telling you that you have a desperate urge to go and read Facebook rather than some geek droning on about noise...).

 Styles to make available